huypham307/UM_DB/src/main/Project/Report.md

 |    2    |  Xylo_1  |     2      |
 |    2    |  Xylo_2  |     2      |
 |    2    |  Xylo_3  |     2      |

+Note: if multiple posts of a user have the same highest amount of likes, both will appear in the table

 16. Find the user(s) with the highest ratio of followers to following.